dssg/jakarta_smart_city_traffic_safety_public/README.md

 #### Write Frames to Video Files

-This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/write_frames_to_vid_files.py">write_frames_to_vid_files.py.</a> The worker takes in a series of frames, and outputs a video.
+This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/write_frames_to_vid_files.py">write_frames_to_vid_files.py.</a> The worker takes in a series of frames, and outputs a video.
 The user may specify how many frames they would like to concatenate.
 This worker will generally be called at a point following one of the other tasks.
 For instance, this may be called after running the object detector, so that the user can see the results of the bounding boxes and classifications.

 #### Read Frames From Video Files

-This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/read_frames_from_vid_files_in_dir.py">read_frames_from_vid_files_in_dir.py. </a> This module breaks up a video into frames, that can then be passed to the rest of the workers.
+This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/read_frames_from_vid_files_in_dir.py">read_frames_from_vid_files_in_dir.py. </a> This module breaks up a video into frames, that can then be passed to the rest of the workers.
 Generally, this worker should come at the beginning of the pipeline, as the output of this worker is necessary as the inputs for the rest of the workers.

 #### YOLO3 Object Detection

-This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/yolo3_detect.py">yolo3_detect.py.</a>  It provides the core method we deploy for object detection and classification, and is derived from <a href = "https://pjreddie.com/media/files/papers/YOLOv3.pdf">YOLOv3: An Incremental Approach</a> by Joseph Redmon and Ali Farhadi.
+This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/yolo3_detect.py">yolo3_detect.py.</a>  It provides the core method we deploy for object detection and classification, and is derived from <a href = "https://pjreddie.com/media/files/papers/YOLOv3.pdf">YOLOv3: An Incremental Approach</a> by Joseph Redmon and Ali Farhadi.
 The main advantage of YOLO is that it runs quickly, and was trained on a fairly extensive dataset.
 One drawback to its application in Jakarta is that there are objects that are specific to Jakarta and do not appear in the YOLO training set.
 We provide tools to help overcome this issue by allowing the user to collect labeled data for these more rare events, and therefore retrain YOLO to improve its performance in specific contexts.
 This worker outputs a dictionary containing frame number, bounding box dimensions, and an object's predicted classification.

 To run this worker, you need the YOLO weights found [here](https://pjreddie.com/media/files/yolov3.weights).

 #### Lucas-Kanade Sparse Optical Flow

-This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/lk_sparse_optical_flow.py">lk_sparse_optical_flow.py.</a> This module implements the Lucas-Kanade algorithm to calculate the optical flow for detected corners in objects.
+This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/lk_sparse_optical_flow.py">lk_sparse_optical_flow.py.</a> This module implements the Lucas-Kanade algorithm to calculate the optical flow for detected corners in objects.
 The Lucas-Kanade algorithm solves a linear system in the neighborhood of a point to calculate the "flow" from one frame to the next.
 The output from this method returns a list of arrays containing the vectors for optical flows of the various detected points.

 #### Compute Frame Statistics

-This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/compute_frame_stats.py">compute_frame_stats.py.</a> It takes the boxes and predicted classes output by the YOLO3 module.
+This module is contained in <a href = "https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/compute_frame_stats.py">compute_frame_stats.py.</a> It takes the boxes and predicted classes output by the YOLO3 module.
 It allows the user to return values that count the number of each type of object in a frame, as well as the associated confidence scores.

 #### Write Keys to Flat Files

-This module is contained in <a href ="https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/write_keys_to_files.py">write_keys_to_files.py</a> It takes as its input the outputs from previous steps, and returns a csv with the relevant outputs.
+This module is contained in <a href ="https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/write_keys_to_files.py">write_keys_to_files.py</a>.
+It takes as its input the outputs from previous steps, and returns a csv with the relevant outputs.

 #### Write Keys to Database

-This module is contained in  <a href ="https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/write_keys_to_database_table.py">write_keys_to_database_table.py.</a> This module works similarly to the flat files one, except it outputs its results to a postgres database instead of a csv.
+This module is contained in <a href ="https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/write_keys_to_database_table.py">write_keys_to_database_table.py</a>.
+This module works similarly to the flat files one, except it outputs its results to a postgres database instead of a csv.

 #### Mean Motion Direction

-This module is contained in <a href ="https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/dev/src/modules/pipeline/workers/write_keys_to_files.py">"mean_motion_direction.py."</a> It takes the output from the LK Sparse Optical Flow and the boxes from YOLO3 as its inputs.
+This module is contained in <a href ="https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/src/modules/pipeline/workers/write_keys_to_files.py">mean_motion_direction.py</a>.
+It takes the output from the LK Sparse Optical Flow and the boxes from YOLO3 as its inputs.
 It matches the optical flow points to their corresponding boxes, and returns an average displacement vector for that box.
 It also returns the magnitude of the displacement, and its angle.
 These two measures can be used for validation purposes.

 #### Semantic Segmenter

-We used the <a href ="https://github.com/mapillary/inplace_abn#mapillary-vistas-pre-trained-model">"WideResNet38 + DeepLab3 pre-trained algorithm"</a> to classify each pixel into particular classes(road, sidewalk, e.t.c).
-This will help us to identify different image regions so we can then say things like " the motorcycle is on the sidewalk".
-Semantic segmentation is an expensive process to run, it takes some time to classify each pixel and then turn it into a mask.
-In our case, we have static cameras and regions such as road and sidewalks (which we are interested in) do not change as often so we will performthis process seldomly and store the masks into the database.This module is contained in <a href ="https://github.com/mapillary/inplace_abn#mapillary-vistas-pre-trained-model">"WideResNet38 + DeepLab3 pre-trained algorithm"</a>
+We used the <a href ="https://github.com/mapillary/inplace_abn#mapillary-vistas-pre-trained-model">WideResNet38 + DeepLab3 pre-trained algorithm</a> to classify each pixel into particular classes (road, sidewalk, etc.).
+This helps us identify different image regions so we can then say things like "the motorcycle is on the sidewalk".
+Semantic segmentation is an expensive process to run; it takes some time to classify each pixel and then turn it into a mask.
+In our case, we have static cameras and regions such as road and sidewalks (which we are interested in) do not change as often so we will perform this process seldomly and store the masks into the database.

 ## Testing the pipeline